 Entry Level DSLR Camera

-This are best for beginners.
+This is best for beginners.
 Nikon D3400, Canon 1300D are some basic DSLRs.

-This are best for amateur photographers and photo enthusiasts.
+This is best for amateur photographers and photo enthusiasts.
 Nikon D5600, Nikon D7200, Nikon D7500, Canon 80D are some of them.

 These are aimed for professionals and serious photographers.
 Nikon D750, Nikon D850, Canon 5D Mark IV.